Hizoka76/keneric/README.md

 # When both options are active, the x-matroska file must respect both of them.
 # It must be in the folder /home/hizoka/Movies/ or its descendants.
 # But it must not be in the /home/hizoka/Movies/HD folder or its descendants.

+# If the address ends with a /, only its descendants are concerned.
+# If it does not end with a /, the folder and its descendants are concerned.
 ```
  - Family of the item:
 ```